VaibhavWakte/git-hindi/readme.md

- learn from me
+ learn for me
  #install
- this is sosme installnation instraction
+ This is for my Practice only .